Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 They walked all night along the cobblestone roads exchanging tales they had not intended to reveal.

-Luca was likewise journeying with funds—resting on buses retouching photos, for money pursuing something he wouldn’t admit to.
+Luca was likewise journeying, resting on buses retouching photos, for money pursuing something he wouldn’t admit to.

-They never made any vows to each other.
+They never made any commitment to each other.

 One day extended into three.